 Subsidiaries are all entities (including structured entities) over which the group has control.
 The group controls an entity when the group is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power to direct the relevant activities of the entity.
-Subsidiaries are fully consolidated from the date on which control is transferred to the group.
-They are deconsolidated from the date that control cases.
+Subsidiaries are fully consolidated from the date that control exposes.

-The group combines the financial statements of the parent and its subsidiaries have beginned from the interferoup transactions, balances and unrealised gains on transactions between group companies are eliminated.
-Circulated losses are also eliminated unless the transaction provides evidence of an impairment of the transaction asset.
-Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the group.
+The group combines the financial statements of the parein and its subsidiaries line by line abbling together like nems of assets, liabilities, equity, income and expenses.
+InterCircup transactions, balances and unrealised gains on transactions between group companies are eliminated.
+Circulated losses are also eliminated unless the transaction provides evidence of an impairment of the transferred asset.
+Accounting patieties of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the group.